syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

 #### WCF Services

-1. Right click the project and select Add > New Folder.
+1. Right-click the project and select Add > New Folder.
 Name the folder as wcf.
-Let "wcf" folder name be in lower case.
+Let the folder name "wcf" be in lower case.

    ![](Getting-Started_images/Getting-Started_img16.png)

-2. Now right click the wcf folder created and select Add > New Item.
+2. Now right-click the wcf folder created and select Add > New Item.

    ![](Getting-Started_images/Getting-Started_img17.png)